 Let's look at an example.
 Notice that several node inputs have been created on the data tab.

 By clicking the Create Interface icon on the Forms tab a modal will appear.
-Notice that the node inputs mentioned above are shown here and will be created as rule inputs in the new interface.
+Notice that the node inputs mentioned above are shown here and will be created as interface inputs in the new interface.

 In order to complete the interface creation, designers need to add a name, description, a rules folder to save into, as well as an Application to place the new interface.
-By default the Rule Input Name column will get the node input names, but these values can changed as desired.
+By default the Interface Input Name column will get the node input names, but these values can changed as desired.

 To open the new interface, click the "Edit Interface" button on the forms tab.
 If you add or remove inputs from your interface, click the Refresh button on the forms tab to keep the mappings in sync.

 The last option available to Designer is to write an expression.
 If you are opening an attended node that already has been configured prior to 17.1, the Process modeler will make an attempt to convert the original interface mapping configured via expression to the mapping grid shown above.
 If the process modeler cannot perform the conversion, for example if an expression was created passing arguments by position (e.g.,

 rule!EXAM_uiFormNewResults(ac!cancel, ac!resultData, ac!resultViewers) ), then the form will appear in this expression editor.